erikdubois/AntergosCinnamon/README.md

 ![Screenshots](http://i.imgur.com/VkA55oa.jpg)

-On the far right you see the conky "Aurora" hosted on Sourceforge.
+You can add the conky "Aurora" hosted on Sourceforge or aureola hosted on github.

 http://sourceforge.net/projects/auroraconkytheme/